masternotions/masternotions.github.io/SitesAboutGlenn.md

 A number of web pages are something of the opposite: not about Glenn at all, but noteworthy for the references to Glenn in the replies.

 ``July 23, 2020`` Replying to Ezra Klein: _Wow, there are more sockpuppets here than a Glenn Greenwald slumber party._ [When Tucker Carlson asked to join Journolist](http://voices.washingtonpost.com/ezra-klein/2010/07/when_tucker_carlson_asked_to_j.html)

+# Thanking You Back

+_New_{: .new}
+Websites which have been kind enough to acknowledge this one.

+- ``June 9, 2021`` The Socratic Gadfly Blog: [Glenn Greenwald really met David Miranda on a Brazilian beach?](https://socraticgadfly.blogspot.com/2021/06/glenn-greenwald-really-met-david.html)
+- ``May 25, 2021`` Ken Silverstein's Washington Babylon: [You Remember Carlos Danger, Right?
+Meet Hairy Studs, Glenn Greenwald’s Alter Ego.
+It Matters.](https://washingtonbabylon.com/you-remember-carlos-danger-right-meet-hairy-studs-glenn-greenwalds-alter-ego-it-matters/)